Restore a suspended user

 This article is for administrators.
 To restore your gmail.com account, read about disabled accounts.

-As an administrator for your organization's Google Workspace or Cloud Identity service, you can restore suspended user accounts that were:
+As an administrator for your organization's Google Workspace or Cloud Identity service, you can restore suspended user accounts that were any of the following:

 Once restored, users can sign in and access all their services and data.